 The Safety and Wellbeing of Young People is Our Number One Priority

-Culture of Safety: The Boys & Girls Clubs of Burlington continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
+Culture of Safety: The Boys & Girls Club of Burlington continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
 We implement layers of safety policies and guidelines to keep our kids safe including:

-Adults are not allowed to have one-on-one conduct with a Club member.
+Club staff and volunteers are not allowed to have one-on-one conduct with a Club member.
 This includes, but is not limited to, all of our Club locations, van rides to and from the Club and mentoring services.

 All program staff receive training on sexual grooming and signs of child sexual abuse.

 Upon hire and upon certification renewal, all program staff receive Vermont state approved training in infant/child CPR and basic aid for children, injury prevention and emergency readiness.